bardia16/CPS_Android_HW/README.md

 ```
 here we initialize member variables, including bias, Kalman filter, and velocities.
 the reason that we have bias is that when we do calibration we check the base state of velocity of the cellphone. and we name this initial state as bias and when we want to calculate new velocities we should consider this bias as well.
 Kalman filter is for noise reduction. we will explain its algorithm later. but briefly, it reduce the noise by choosing to consider and rely more on the older data or newer ones.
 In this way, sudden short changes in velocity won't affect the result. for the velocity we have 3 kinds, one for x direction and the other for y direction and one of them is the general velocity. <br/>
+these velocities will be calculated based on the acceleration and time by the formula: $ a * t = delta v $ and we need to add it to the previous velocity to reach the new velocity.
+these velocities will be updated after each time intervals. <br/>
-then we make an instance of the available QAccelerometer sensor object. <br/>
+then we make an instance of the available `QAccelerometer` sensor object. <br/>
 we have two types of timers.
-One is for sampling intervals (timer) and the other (calibrationTimer) is for handling calibration. then we connect the timer signal to `onSensorReadingChanged` function. so whenever a timer reach a specified time(we have specified the time intervals in this file in start method), and timeout occurs this function will be called. <br/>
+One is for sampling intervals (timer) and the other (calibrationTimer) is for handling calibration. then we connect the timer signal to `onSensorReadingChanged` function. so whenever a timer reaches a specified time(we have specified the time intervals in this file in start method), and timeout occurs this function will be called. <br/>
-also we connect the `calibrationTimer` signal to  `onCalibrationFinished` function. so whenever a this timer reach a specified time(we have specified the time intervals in .... file), and timeout occurs this function will be called.
+also, we connect the `calibrationTimer` signal to  `onCalibrationFinished` function. so whenever this timer reaches a specified time(we have specified this time duration in calibration method), and timeout occurs this function will be called. <br/>
+the reason that we have `calibrationTimer` is that for calculating the initial bias we should get many samples from the sensors in one period of time and calculate the average. thus for indicating the duration of this period we need to set a `calibrationTimer`.
 ### Destructor
 ```cpp
 Accelerometer::~Accelerometer()